DONGChuan/DONGChuan.github.io/_posts/2016-04-22-CSS-Animation.md

 The speed curve or pace of the animation:

-The speed curve or pace of the animation:

 | Timing Function | Description |
 |---|---|
 | linear | The animation has the same speed from start to end |